mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 result.bus.voltage.magnitude
 result.bus.voltage.angle
 ```
-Thus, we start with a set of voltage magnitude values that are constant throughout iteration, and the rest of the values correspond to the "flat start".
+Thus, we start with the set of voltage magnitude values that are constant throughout iteration, and the rest of the values correspond to the "flat start".

 ---